RhyG/portfolio_site/README.md

 # Considerations
 <a id="considerations"></a>

+When building the site I had four main considerations, responsiveness, accessibility, performance and SEO.
+I believe these are four key components of a modern site, and are the baseline for an acceptable standard if you intend for the site to be viewable to more people than yourself.

+### Responsiveness

+These days a majority of internet users are mobile, with most people using their handheld devices to surf the net rather than using a desktop.
+This means it is important to build a site that can be accessed from any device and still display as intended.
+To satisfy this criteria, I developed with a mobile friendly approach.
+This meant building the site to function correctly on portable devices, and from there building the desktop version.

 ### Accessibility

 Accessibility was one of my primary considerations when developing the site.
+The internet can be accessed from everywhere in the world, and shouldn't be reserved for the physically able.
+I wanted my site to be usable for any user no matter how they access it.
 Being a static HTML/CSS site achieving a high accessibility score wasn't too hard as long as my colour contrasts were high enough and my HTML was semantic.

 I used the site [Color.review](https://color.review/) to choose my colours, and went with a dark text color on light colours.
 My highlight colour (#07889b) is only AA but being that it is scarcely used I thought that was acceptable.
 All other text is an almost-black that scores AAA across the board.
+I made sure the markup contained all the tags it needed so that screen readers and other accessibility devices could browse it without issue.

 ### Performance

-Performance was also important to me, as a fast site says a lot to the user about the skill of the developer.
+Performance is incredibly important to me, as a fast site says a lot to the user about the skill of the developer.
 [Research has also shown](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/) that users will leave a site if it takes over three seconds to load, which is not much time at all.
 As a result I was sure to keep images to a minimum, and optimised any I did have to load as quick as possible.

 ### SEO